Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.3-Cloudfront-setup/_index.md

 {{% notice note %}}
 You may also see the message *"You must allow access to CloudFront using this policy statement.
 Learn more about giving CloudFront permission to access the S3 bucket"*.
-This message means that you must add required policy statements in your S3 Bucket for CloudFront to access the S3 bucket you created in Part 1 to host the sample website.
+This message means that you must add required policy statements in your S3 Bucket for CloudFront to access the S3 bucket you created in S3 Static Website Hosting tutorial to host the sample website.
 But as of 26/11/2025, in the CloudFront creation process, particularly [1.4 Step 3: Specify origin](#14-step-3-specify-origin), we selected **Allow private S3 bucket access to CloudFront - Recommended**.
 This option will automatically insert required policy statements for CloudFront to access the S3 bucket, as we